How to Interpret the Bible

 How are we to interpret scripture?
 We arenít interested in any man-made methods here.
 Does the Bible itself tell us how it is to be interpreted?
-Surely, since God gave us a book, he also provided principals in that book to tell us how to interpret it.
-In this article we will look at a number of these principals.
+Surely, since God gave us a book, he also provided principles in that book to tell us how to interpret it.
+In this article we will look at a number of these principles.
 Once we understand them, the source of the doctrinal confusion around us today will be obvious.

 1. There is Only One Correct Interpretation of Any Given Passage.

 2 Pet.
 1:20-21 Knowing this first, that no prophecy of the scripture is of any private interpretation.
 For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost.

 Scripture is of no private interpretation.
 God has an intended meaning for each passage.
 There is only one correct interpretation.
 All the rest are false interpretations.
 Have you ever been to one of those "Bible studies" where people sit around and say: "This verse means this to me" or "that verse means that to me".
 Everyone has an opinion, each of them conflicting with the others.
 All feel that they are right and no one dare tell anyone that they are wrong.

 God did not give us the Bible so that we could find in it what we want it to mean.
 God gave us the Bible so that we could study it diligently to find out what it actually means (2 Tim.
 2:15).
 There is only one correct interpretation of any given passage.
 There may be many applications, but there is only one correct interpretation.